Can Cats Eat Dog Food? Read Before You Feed

 What Happens if a Cat Eats Dog Food?
 (Once vs Often)

 You may be clicking on this article because your cat already snuck some dog food here and there.
-You're also likely hoping it hasn't harmed your feline companion in some way!
+You're also likely eating dry dog food and hoping it hasn't harmed your feline companion in some way!
 Don't worry.
 Cats can eat dog food for a day, whether it be an emergency situation or because your cat just wants to show the dog who's boss.

 Related: How to Calm an Aggressive Cat

 Dog food isn't inherently dangerous to cats short term; it just isn't nutritious.
-Your cat won't become ill from scarfing down some dog kibble, but keep in mind that the sudden change in diet could cause them to have an upset stomach, which may lead to cat diarrhea or vomiting.
+Your cat won't become ill from scarfing down some dry dog food or kibble, but keep in mind that the sudden change in diet could cause them to have an upset stomach, which may lead to cat diarrheaor vomiting.

 How to Stop Your Cat from Eating Dog Food